-Out next meeting will be in September 2015, at a member's home.
+Out next meeting will be October 23, 2015

 Diablo Weavers Guild meets in Walnut Creek, usually on the third or fourth Friday of the month from September through June, 10:00 am until noon or a little later.

 In September, December and June we meet at a member's home.
 Other meetings are usually held at the Thurman Casey Library in Walnut Creek (Ygnacio Valley Library).

 Dues for the year 2015 - ’16 are $30 per person, or $40 for a family.